fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 # Known Links

-We call init and we write the result into studyRight.
+We call init and we write the answer into studyRight.

 We expect that there is some object bob1 with name 'Bob' and some object sr3 with students bob1.